gopherslab/conduit-connector-google-sheets/README.md

 ## Google-Sheet Source

-The Google-Sheet Connector connects to google sheets via google-sheets api(v4) witht the provided configuration using the OAuth2 credentials, SpreadsheetId and SheetId along with a configurable time interval for the next consecutive run.
+The Google-Sheet Connector connects to google sheets via google-sheets api(v4) witht the provided configuration using the `google.credentialsFile`, `google.tokensFile`, `google.sheetsURL` and along with a configurable pollingPeriod(Optional).

 The `Configure` method is called to parse the configurations.
 After which, the `Open` method is called to start the connection from the provided position.